Grants Pass system resiliency

 • The South Lower River Road project will replace 46 miles of bare conductor with tree wire and replace 1,032 wooden poles with steel poles.

-• Pacific Power is working closely with Josephine County, the Oregon Department of Transportation, the U.S. Bureau of Land Management, the U.S. Army Corp of Engineers, the U.S. Fish and Wildlife Service and the U.S. Forest Service on these projects.
+• Pacific Power is working closely with Jackson County, Josephine County, Oregon Department of Transportation, Oregon Parks and Recreation, U.S. Bureau of Land Management, U.S. Army Corp of Engineers, U.S. Fish and Wildlife Service and U.S. Forest Service on these projects.

 • These projects are funded in part through U.S. Department of Energy grants, helping keep costs lower for customers.